Compare travel insurance for Spain

 Customers with pre-existing medical conditions

-If you have a serious health condition, your travel insurance is likely to be more expensive.
-Whatever happens, don’t lie to an insurance provider, because this could mean your claim is rejected.
-When you declare any medical conditions on our website, we’ll only show you quotes from insurance providers who will cover them, with no exclusions.
+When you declare any medical conditions on our website, we’ll only show you quotes from insurance providers that will cover them with no exclusions.

 If your condition is more serious, MoneyHelper has a directory of insurance providers who may be able to provide quotes over the phone.
 You can call them on 0800 138 7777.